museum muenze hall kinder

 More information

-The Hall Mint Museum stays open all year round, from January 6 to March 18, 2024, only for groups of 15 and more persons (on reservation, € 150.00 flat rate for the special opening).
+The Hall Mint Museum stays open from Tuesday to Saturday all year round, from April to October also on Sundays, restriction from January to mid-March: In this period, the museum and the tower are accessible only for groups of 15 and more persons on reservation (€ 150.00 flat rate).

 Suggest an edit/correction